learn-ballerina/learn-ballerina.github.io/src/best_practices/handle_nil_values.md

 # Handle Nil values

-Use Elvis operator.
+Use the Elvis operator.

 Elvis operator is a conditional operator that can be used to handle nil values.
-It evaluates an expression and if the value is nil, executes the second expression.
-The Elvis operator takes two operands and uses the `?:` symbol to form it.
+It evaluates an expression and, if the value is nil, executes the second expression.
+The Elvis operator takes two operands and uses the `?:` symbol to form them.

 <h3>Example 1:</h3>